-These special purpose financial statements were approved for issue in accordance with a resolution of the directors on 26 March 2025.
+ose financial statements were approved for issue in accordance with a resolution of the directors on 30 October 2024.

-The Guidance Note on Division II - Schedule III to the Companies Act, 2013 issued by the Institute of Chartered Accountants of India ("ICAI") has been followed in fer a liability in an orderly transaction between market participants at the measurement date.
+The Guidance Note on Division II - Schedule III to the Companies Act, 2013 issued by the Institute of Chartered Accountants of India ("ICAI") has been followed in so

-Basis of measurement These special purpose financial statements have been prepared on accrual basis and under historical cost convention, except for the following:
+(b) Basis of measurement

+These special purpose financial statements have been prepared on accrual basis and under historical cost convention, except for the following:

-Certain financial assets and liabilities measured at fair value (refer accounting policy on financial instruments) Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
-Fair value is the price that would be received to
+- Certain financial assets and liabilities measured at fair value (refer accounting policy on financial instruments).
+Historical cost is generally based on the fair value of the consideration given in exchange for goods and services.
+Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.